harshithaad/LockNChat/README.md

+1. ✅ README File
+•	A README.md file is present at the root level of the repository.
+•	It explains what the project is, how it works, and how to run it.
-## Project Overview
+2. 📘 Project Overview
 •	Team Name: LockNChat
 •	Problem Statement: Messaging App with Encrypted Chat — Develop a secure chat system where users can exchange end-to-end encrypted messages.
 Include secure user authentication, encryption key management, and message expiration.
-LockNChat is our solution to the above problem.
+SecureChat is our solution to the above problem.
 It is a web-based messaging application that prioritizes user privacy, secure communication, and modern UI/UX practices.
 The app is developed using React for the frontend and Firebase for backend services like real-time messaging and authentication.
 Key Features:
 •	User Authentication: Only registered users can log in using Firebase Authentication.
 Password validation ensures strong credentials.
 •	End-to-End Encryption: Messages are encrypted on the sender’s side and decrypted only on the recipient’s side using AES encryption combined with Diffie-Hellman key exchange.